 Subjection and Abuse

-This reasoning for women to be submissive is not only incorrect when it comes to nature, but it’s also downright silly.
+This reasoning for women to be submissive is not only incorrect when it comes to nature and science, but it’s also downright silly.
 A person’s hair should have nothing to do with being “submissive,” any more than their height, skin color, race, or gender.
-Someone’s ability to lead, serve, minister, understand scripture and make decisions, depends on a person’s intellect, experience, and emotional maturity, not their physical makeup.
+Someone’s ability to lead, serve, minister, understand scripture or other such important subjects, and ability to make decisions, all depend on a person’s intellect, experience, and emotional maturity, not their physical makeup.

 Please share with others via social media below.